Last updated on

 Herbst Bloodleaf thrives in an average warmth of 18-260C.
 Keep it away from drafty windows and doors as the drafts can cause leaf drop and reduced growth.

-Bloodleaf Plant requires above average humidity of 55-65% for it to thrive.
+Bloodleaf Plant blossoms in above average humidity of 55-65%.
+Low humidity will result in brown leaf tips and edges.
 To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.
 Ensure that there is good air circulation to prevent fungal diseases.

-Feed your Beef Steak Plant fortnightly during the growing season with a balanced, liquid fertilizer to promote a lush growth.
-Do not feed in the cold season as the growth is minimal at this time and feeding at this time may cause fertilizer burn and eventual death of the plant.
+Feed your Beef Steak Plant every 2 weeks during the growing season with a balanced, liquid fertilizer to promote a lush growth.
+Do not feed in the cold season as the growth is minimal at this time and feeding at this time may cause fertilizer burn.

 The best potting mix for Bloodleaf Plant should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
 Most all purpose potting mixes are ideal for this plant.